AdobeDocs/campaign-web.en/help/v8/workflows/activities/split.md

 >title="Split activity sorting"
 >abstract="When setting a population limit for a subset, you can rank the selected profiles based on a specific profile attribute, in ascending or descending order.
 To do this, toggle on the **Enable sorting** option.
 For instance, you can restrict a subset to include only the top 50 profiles with the highest purchase amount."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_split_complement"
+>title="Split generate complement"
+>abstract="Once that you have configured all the subsets, you can select the remaining population that did not match any of the subsets and include them into an additional outbound transition.
+To do this, toggle on the **Generate complement** option."

 Follow these steps to configure the **Split** activity: